negbook/threads/README.md

 or ```Threads.CreateLoopCustom(actionname,0,function(delay,name,total) print(name,total) delay.setter(3000*math.random()) end)```

 Threads.xxxxCustom is just different with Threads.xxxx by a setter and getter .
 You can also pass a Varname into Threads.xxxxCustom params 4  so that you can using Threads.GetLoopCustom and Threads.SetLoopCustom

+## Tween
+Tween some properties value of a lua table.
+It can be tbl.x tbl.y tbl.z tbl.alpha tbl.height tbl.width etc...

+## Arrival
+Detect if you arrival somewhere positions.It can be a table array or just a position data.
+When you arrived,callback a data relative to the raw position data.

+## Scaleforms
+When you draw a scaleforms.
+It will drawing with Threads script.The perfromances is only effected in Threads script.
+So you can directly know how you spent your CPU usage with drawing scaleforms.

 ```
 Threads.CreateLoop